Consumer Medicine Information

 All medicines have risks and benefits.
 Your doctor has weighed up the risks of you taking Marevan against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may want to read it again later.

-Ask your doctor if you have any questions about why MAREVAN has been prescribed for you.
-Your doctor may have prescribed MAREVAN for another reason.
+Ask your doctor if you have any questions about why Marevan has been prescribed for you.
+Your doctor may have prescribed Marevan for another purpose.

 You must tell your doctor if you:

 - are going to have any dental treatment

 - have recently had or are going to undergo any surgical procedures or operations